sunfishcode/hello-wasi-http/README.md

 [wasmtime.dev]: https://wasmtime.dev/

-Then, we can run `wasmtime serve` on our Wasm component:
+Then, in a new terminal, we can run `wasmtime serve` on our Wasm component:
 ```
 $ wasmtime serve target/wasm32-wasi/debug/hello_wasi_http.wasm
 ```